Smoking, Tobacco, and e-Cigarettes

 SUBJECT: SMOKING, TOBACCO, and E-CIGARETTES POLICY

-Individuals in management or supervisory roles are responsible for communicating the policy to their staff and enforcing the policy in their respective area(s).
-Supervisors or staff who observe staff or visitors smoking within the confines of the University campus that have not been designated as a smoking area, should inform the person(s) of appropriate smoking areas.
+Individuals in management or supervisory roles are responsible for communicating the policy to their employees and enforcing the policy in their respective area(s).
+Supervisors or employees who observe employees or visitors smoking within the confines of the University campus that have not been designated as a smoking area, should inform the person(s) of appropriate smoking areas.
 See the campus maps for designated smoke areas.
-If a staff member refuses to stop smoking in a non-designated smoking area, the staff member’s supervisor or manager should be notified.
+If an employee refuses to stop smoking in a non-designated smoking area, the employee’s supervisor or manager should be notified.

 Staff violations of this policy may result in the Performance Management process.